RidgeFoo/odin-todo/README.md

 - [x] Clicking on Project in the project dropdown should filter the tasks displayed to just the tasks associated with the project.
 - [x] Clicking the Inbox button in the quick filter should filter displayed tasks to just the tasks in the Inbox project.
-- [ ] Clicking on the "Today" or "Upcoming" buttons should filter the tasks across all projects just based on the Due Dates of the tasks.
+- [x] Clicking on the "Today" or "Upcoming" buttons should filter the tasks across all projects just based on the Due Dates of the tasks.

+  - Today will bring in all tasks due today or in the past.
+  - Upcoming is tasks due within 7 days or in the past.

 - [ ] Tasks list title should change depending on the filter applied i.e. if a project then display the project name or if a date filter then the filter name

+- [ ] Task priority should be a coloured circle

-- [ ] Delete a task
+- [ ] Complete / Delete a task by clicking the coloured circle - some svg animation may be needed here???
 - [ ] Edit a task

-- [ ] Complete a task
+- [ ] Storage and initialising from storage needs to be done

+  - Save to storage every time a task is added or deleted or when the user closes the tab if possible???

 - [ ] Delete a project

-- [ ] Storage and initialising from storage needs to be done

 ### Nice to haves: